 One of the most important factors which are invariably overlooked is that resources are usually people.
 Think about it – Can all the data and graphs increase your team's utilization and productivity?
 The truth is that it's your team members who are responsible for any project's success.
 And that is the most important thing one should remember regarding effective resource management.
 It's important to have open communication, be a good leader and inspire, and motivate your team.
 You may have implemented the best resource management software but picking the most suitable people for your projects is the key.
 Next, creating a collaborative and transparent environment is equally important.

-The project managers who involve their team members in decision-making and achieve common organizational goals together are more successful.
+Project managers who involve their team members in decision-making and achieve common organizational goals together are more successful.
 Make sure you align all your resources to the right projects and set proper expectations.
 Your team should have clarity about the task and what is expected from them.
 They should also understand the importance of tasks assigned and their priority.
 It's also a good idea to have open discussions within the team and involve them in the risk identification of projects.
 You should give them the freedom to estimate the effort needed to complete a task and accordingly make their schedules while considering the priorities.
-This enhances their commitment towards the projects and schedules.
+This enhances their commitment to the projects and schedules.

 Another principle for effective resource management is to track the time and effort needed to complete certain repeatable projects.
 When you are monitoring project duration and hours put in, you will be startled at how the time requirements were being under budget.
-This is an important step to achieve a balance between effective resource planning and project management.
+This is an important step to achieving a balance between effective resource planning and project management.
 However, if you have a clear insight into how long a task should take, then it's easy to allocate and schedule resources to various projects.

 If effective resource planning is your goal, then you should try to allocate suitable resources for the right tasks or projects.
 Don't just pick any resource for any task.
-First, match the resource skill set, capability, and also consider his or her interest in the given task.
+First, match the resource skill set, and capability, and also consider his or her interest in the given task.
 Then, go ahead and assign.
 But to do this, you need to know your resources well.
 Make an effort to find out which task will motivate a person and bring out his or her best potential.
-Assign that project or task only to that resource then and you will see how their productivity and performance goes up.
+Assign that project or task only to that resource then and you will see how their productivity and performance go up.

 For any project manager, it is important to strike a balance between project and resource management.
 He should know what motivates his team but also plan and manage his projects flawlessly.
 How do you do that?
 Firstly, it’s important to have a larger view of all the projects and resources in the organization.
 Resource management software comes in handy here.
 Such a tool will help you in enterprise resource scheduling and effective resource management.
 With such a tool, you will have a list of all the projects and people in the organization.
 Then, you can identify if there are any probable loopholes or red flags that might crop up.
 This also enables you to take some productivity measures that may be important to run your business.